andrej6/resolution/design/AST.md

 - Contradiction/bottom (`F`) -- leaf node

 We will refer to ID nodes, tautology, and contradiction collectively as literals.
-(This is a slight departure from the usual terminology for p
+(This is a slight departure from the usual terminology for propositional logic, in which a literal is either a proposition or a negation of a proposition.)

 ## AST transformations